|

 #L98.025

-Located at a falls on the Connecticut River in the present-day town of Montague, Peskeompskut was a traditional seasonal gathering place for Native peoples to meet and trade.
+Located at a falls on the Connecticut River in present-day Montague, Massachusetts, Peskeompskut was a gathering site for Native peoples and scene of an English attack on a Native encampment during Metacom's (King Philip's) War (1675-1676).

 |